2.3.8.3 - Student Activism Guidelines

 Notification/Registration:

 In order to promote coordination and campus safety, demonstrations should be registered through the Office of Student Involvement for approval by the Vice President for Student Affairs or designee via the Event Registration form via EngageXU.
-Individual students or recognized student organizations intending to organize a demonstration are encouraged to notify the Office of Student Involvement (OSI) two (2) business days before the demonstration.
+Individual students or recognized student organizations intending to organize a demonstration are required to notify the Office of Student Involvement (OSI) two (2) business days before the demonstration.
 Upon receiving notification, a representative of the Office of Student Involvement will offer to meet with organizers to provide appropriate support and resources to mitigate risk and protect participants’ rights.
 This meeting is not an attempt by the University to censor, but rather to advise organizers regarding applicable standards for time, place, and manner.

 Demonstrations organized or sponsored by those who are not Xavier students, faculty or staff are not permitted on University property.
 Should non-student visitors participate in an event as guests of a Xavier student, the Xavier student host may be held accountable for the behavior of their non-student guests.
 Xavier students are encouraged to ensure that any guests are aware of Xavier’s community expectations and those included in this policy.